 Most visitors head to Olvera Street, with its vibrant market stalls and numerous shops and restaurants, where you can eat authentic Mexican food and drink several types of margarita.
 But there is lots more to see in this area, from the 19th century Iglesia de Nuestra Señora to a number of museums, including historic houses and the Old Plaza Firehouse (a museum of firefighting).
 Walk across the Old Plaza and don’t miss the Mexican Consulate, with its colourful mural of the Blessing of the Animals.
 (The Blessing of the Animals is one of many festivals that take place in El Pueblo each year.)

-For us it was enough to wander around and enjoy the lively atmosphere of Olvera Street.
-We had a quick look at the Avila Adobe, built in 1818 and the earliest surviving house in Los Angeles.
+For me it was enough to wander around and enjoy the lively atmosphere of Olvera Street.
+I had a quick look at the Avila Adobe, built in 1818 and the earliest surviving house in Los Angeles.
 It has now been restored as an illustration of “the California lifestyle of the 1840s”.
-But then we went to another old building – La Golondrina, the oldest remaining brick house in Los Angeles and now a restaurant.
+But then I went to another old building – La Golondrina, the oldest remaining brick house in Los Angeles and now a restaurant.
 I had tacos with fresh cactus and a pomegranate margarita.
-Great Mexican food in a historic setting – what more could I ask for?
+Great Mexican food in a historic setting – what more could you ask for?

 This post is now available as an app for mobile devices – click here to find out more.